Funding Your Education

 Outside of personal and family contribution, the main two areas students finance their education are:

 Financial aid based on need is offered to undergraduate and graduate students who are qualified.
-To apply for state and federal need-based financial aid, applicants must submit the Free Application for Student Aid (FAFSA).
+To apply for state and federal need-based financial aid, applicants must submit the Free Application for Student Aid (FAFSA) and the AJU Financial Aid form.

 Based on your FAFSA results, AJU Financial Aid Office will determine if you are eligible for the California State Grant (undergraduate CA residents/eligible non-residents only, filing deadline March 2nd), federal grants and loan programs, as well as on-campus work-study.